InvoicingBuilder/InvoicingBuilder/README.md

 ---

-## 💡 Why I built this invoice builder
+## 💡 Why we built this invoice builder

 We didn’t set out to build “another invoice generator”.